 - Brundtland Commission of the United Nations

-The Bill R. Foster and Family Recreation Center offers a walking tour that points out the sustainable features of Missouri State University's Recreation Center.
-Look for logos throughout the building and reference the inside of our Sustainability Brochure (which can be found from the link above or at the Welcome Center of the FRC) for a description of each sustainable element.
+Campus Recreation offers a walking tour that highlights sustainability of Bill R. Foster and Family Recreation Center.
+Logos are located throughout the building and reference the inside of our Sustainability Brochure for a description of each sustainable element.

 - Projected to have 20.3% in energy savings

 - No ozone-depleting CFC-based refrigerants

 - The building and campus is a smoke free environment